ualib/agda-algebras/algebras_in_lean.rst

 .. rubric:: Footnotes

 ..
 [1]
+   As of this writing (9 June 2019), this documentation describes code residing on the ``dev_wjd`` branch of the ``lean-ualib`` repository.
+Of course, one of our long-term goals is to have the latest code residing on the ``master`` branch of the repository and the docs should describe the code on that branch.

+..
+[2]
    As we will see when implementing general operations in Lean, it is unnecessary to commit in advance to a specific arity type :math:`N`.
 An exception is the *quotient algebra type* since, unless we restrict ourselves to finitary operations, lifting a basic operation to a quotient requires some form of choice.

 ..
-[2]
+[3]
    The  ``section`` command allows us to open a section throughout which our signature ``σ`` will be available; ``section`` ends when the keyword ``end`` appears.

 ..
-[3]
+[4]
    The only exception is that in type theory we make *typing judgments*, denoted by ``:``, rather than set membership judgments, denoted by ``∈``.

 ..
-[4]
+[5]
    For a more general and detailed treatment of this topic, see :numref:`Section %s <tuple-functors>`.

 ..
-[5]
+[6]
    Technically, this assumes we identify :math:`g` with its graph, which is fairly common practice.
 We will try to identify any situations in which the conflation of a function with its graph might cause problems.

 ..
-[6]
+[7]
    In Gentzen style natural deduction, which is the logical system on which Lean_ is based, "introduction" and "elimination" rules are two fundamental types of rules of deduction.
 The *introduction rule for conjunction*, for example, specifies how one *forms* a conjunction in the course of a natural deduction proof, while the *elimination rule for conjunction* specifies how one *uses* a conjunction in a natural deduction proof.

    address these needs